Economics

 CURRICULUM

-The Economics Undergraduate Program comprises 191 mandatory credits and 18 elective.
-Thus, students can access to a comprehensive knowledge of all related areas and also pursue one or more specialist certifications.
+The Economics Program comprises 191 mandatory credits and 18 elective credits.
+This structure provides students with comprehensive knowledge across related areas and the opportunity to pursue one or more specialist certifications.

 ACADEMIC DEGREES AND PROFESSIONAL TITLES

-Students who have completed their studies in Economics are eligible to apply for a bachelor's degree.
-Subsequently, with this in hand, they may submit their application to obtain the professional title in Economics.
+Students who have completed their studies in Economics are eligible to apply for the bachelor's degree.
+Once obtained, they may then apply for the professional title.

 To view the General Regulations on Academic Degrees and Professional Titles, click here.